 What Counseling services do we offer?

-Students can meet with our counselor to discuss any personal concerns they are experiencing.
+Students can meet with a counselor to discuss any personal concerns they are experiencing.
 The goal is to help students learn to cope with their stressors so they can focus on their academics and function more effectively and independently in their personal lives.
 Brief counseling is utilized and outside referrals will be made for longer term counseling needs.

 - Coping With Loss Group – Bereavement Support Group